NicholasBHubbard/Yabsm/README.md

   #+END_SRC

 * What does YABSM do to my computer?
-  YABSM simply writes cronjobs to =/etc/crontab= calling a script that will take new snapshots and delete appropriate snapshots.
+  YABSM simply writes cronjobs to =/etc/crontab= that call a script for taking new snapshots and deleting old snapshots.

-  Two helper scripts, namely =yabsm-take-snapshot= and =yabsm-update-conf= are placed into =/usr/local/sbin=, while the script meant to be used to the user, =yabsm= is placed into =/usr/sbin=.
+  Three scripts, namely =yabsm-take-snapshot=, =yabsm-update-conf=, and =yabsm= are placed into =/usr/local/sbin=.
+Only the =yabsm= script is meant to be used by the user.